 Policy No: Expiry Date: Amount (min $20M)

-A Traffic Management Plan is required for any other work activities at the site that requires the temporary closure of the road or footpath, such as, crane lifts, bulk concrete pours, etc. The Road / Lane & Footpath Closure Permit can be accessed via Council’s website: www.maroondah.vic.gov.au.
+A Traffic Management Plan is required for any other work activities at the site that requires the temporary closure of the road or footpath, such as, crane lifts, bulk concrete pours, etc. The Temporary Traffic Management Permit can be accessed via Council’s website: www.maroondah.vic.gov.au.

 Section 4: Application Fees